amized/roo-react/readme.md

 }
 ```

-What the ```@stateChange``` decorator does is tells Roo that the code in your function will in some way modify the state of your object, and therefor it should update the relevant React components to reflect the change your UI.
+What the ```@stateChange``` decorator does is tells Roo that the code in your function will in some way modify the state of your object, and therefor it should update the relevant React components to reflect the change in your UI.

 To get this to work with your components use the ```connect``` wrapper: